circuitdojo/docs/src/nrf9160-agps-sample.md

 1. First, program your device with the `nrf_cloud_agps` sample.
 1. Then, power up and confirm that the device can connect to the cloud.
-1. Create an nRF Cloud Account
+1. Create an nRF Connect for Cloud Account
    ![Add new device](img/agps-sample/add-new-device.png)
 1. Once created, go to the top left and click the big **+** icon.
    ![Add LTE device](img/agps-sample/add-lte-device.png)